HumphreyYang/benign-overfitting/README.md

-# Benign Overfitting in Linear Regression with Separable Variance–Covariance
+# Benign Overfitting in Linear Regression with Separable Sample Covariance Matrices

-This repo contains simulation files for the project **Benign Overfitting in Linear Regression with Separable Variance–Covariance**.
+This repo contains simulation files for the project **Benign Overfitting in Linear Regression with Separable Sample Covariance Matrices**.

 ## Environment Setup